FREQUENTLY ASKED QUESTIONS

+FREQUENTLY ASKED QUESTIONS**

 • What is a Polygraph?

 Polygraph comes from the Greek words: Poly (many) and Grafos (writings); therefore, it means "many writings."
 The name refers to the manner in which selected physiological activities are simultaneously recorded using conventional instruments, also known as analog instruments, or computerized polygraph instruments.
 We Use the latest technology: COMPUTERIZED POLYGRAPH which are most reliable

 The polygraph instrument is a scientific instrument, which collects physiological data from at least three systems in the human body, for example: two convoluted rubber tubes that are placed over the examinee's chest and abdominal area will record pneumonal or respiratory activities.
 Two small metal plates, attached to the ring and index fingers, will record sudoriferous or sweat gland activity and a blood pressure cuff placed around the upper arm will record cardiovascular activity (blood volume and pulse rate).
-It is also possible that the examiner could use a sensor activity pad for the purpose of monitoring body movements.
+In addition, the examiner uses a sensor activity pad for the purpose of monitoring body movements.

 • How Does the Polygraph Work?